zabacad/aws-sg-visualizer/README.md

 * [Python 3](https://www.python.org/)
 * [Boto 3](https://pypi.python.org/pypi/boto3)
 * [Graphviz Python module](https://pypi.python.org/pypi/graphviz)
-* [Graphviz](http://www.graphviz.org/) -- To render the Dot file
+* [Graphviz](http://www.graphviz.org/) — To render the Dot file

 ## Shortcomings

-* A single VPC is assumed.
+- A single VPC is assumed.
-* A single AWS account is assumed.
+- A single AWS account is assumed.
 No VPC peering.
-* Security groups with the tag `created_by` set to `puppet` are coloured blue and grouped in a separate `managed` subgraph.
+- Security groups with the tag `created_by` set to `puppet` are coloured blue and grouped in a separate `managed` subgraph.
 The tag value not case sensitive.
+- Only ingress rules are considered.

 ## FAQ